Some on the internet say that The Escape Artist is running out of fresh material.

 Move on up (Curtis Mayfield)

 Having been to a state comprehensive school in the middle of nowhere, The Escape Artist is interested in social mobility.
-It may be unfair to describe my school as one step up from a young offenders institution…but only maybe.

 Small Town Boy (Bronski Beat)

-But one of the best things that you can do to improve your life is to move.
+One of the best things that you can do to improve your life is to move.
 Its not physically difficult to move from an area of unemployment to an area with better employment prospects.
 But it takes get up and go to get up and go.

 There are places of deprivation and low aspirations where people are sabotaging themselves and the people around them.
 You are the average of the 5 people around you.
 Its a difficult truth that if you are surrounded by the wrong people, you move or you get pulled down.